Sensitivity of intracavity filtering schemes for detecting gravitational waves: Case II: Realizing a speed meter

 In the limit of $\gamma_b\rightarrow 0$, it approaches the speed meter

 with a sloshing frequency given by Eq.\,\eqref{eq:sloshing_frequency_intra_cavity} (with proper phase chosen (see its definition in Eq.\,\eqref{eq:sloshing_frequency_definition}).

-In Fig.\,\ref{fig:speed_meter_intra_cavity_sensitivity}, we show the resulting sensitivity by choosing $\gamma_a/2\pi=\omega_s/2\pi=100\,\rm Hz$ and $\gamma_b/2\pi = 0.007\,\rm Hz$ (blue).
-Indeed, at low frequencies the sensitivity curve is similar to that of a position meter (red) and it smoothly transits to the speed meter sensitivity in the intermediate frequencies.
+In Fig.\,\ref{fig:speed_meter_intra_cavity_sensitivity}, we show the resulting sensitivity by choosing $\gamma_a/2\pi=\omega_s/2\pi=100\,\rm Hz$ and $\gamma_b/2\pi = 0.007\,\rm Hz$ (blue solid).
+Indeed, at low frequencies the sensitivity curve is similar to that of a position meter (red dotted) and it smoothly transits to the speed-meter sensitivity in the intermediate frequencies.
 Given those parameters, the turning frequency $\Omega_{\rm turn}$ is around 1\,Hz which matches the blue curve.

 These characteristic frequencies can be mapped to parameters for the optics by using their definitions in Eqs.\,\eqref{eq:sloshing_frequency_definition} and \eqref{eq:decay_rate_definition} (Appendix\,\ref{Appendix:A}).
-We summarise these parameters in Table\,\ref{tab:three_port}.
+We summarize these parameters in Table\,\ref{tab:three_port}.
 Two possible designs are presented in terms of including the SRM or not.
-From the mirror parameters shown in Table\,\ref{tab:three_port}, we conclude that an intra-cavity filtering scheme could be implemented as an alternative speed meter without stringent design requirements.
-Meanwhile, a scheme in the absence of the SRM could also have a speed meter response, however, requiring a high reflection sloshing mirror.
+From the mirror parameters shown in Table\,\ref{tab:three_port}, we conclude that an intracavity filtering scheme could be implemented as an alternative speed meter without stringent design requirements.
+Meanwhile, a scheme in the absence of the SRM could also have a speed-meter response, however, requiring a high reflection sloshing mirror.